flash62au/EngineDriver_Home/docs/changes/index.rst

 Changes for the Beta Version
 ----------------------------

-Include:

-* Option for Server Description on the Action bar
+Changes in this version include:

 * More improvements to In-Phone Loco Sounds
 * Option for haptic feedback on button presses
 * Option to select a local image for roster locos
-* Option to use a normal keyboard (Bluetooth or USB) as a gamepad type
+* Option to use a normal keyboard (bluetooth or USB) as a gamepad type
 * Option to link F1&F2 to the IPLS Bell and Horn
+* Option for Server Description on the Action bar
-* additional TTS options
+* Several additional TTS options
 * Volume buttons, for speed control, work on most screens
 * Loco images now cached locally
 * Web maintains state when navigating